natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/wiki/platforms/telegram_platform.rst

 The Telegram Platform allows an agent to communicate with the users using `Telegram <https://telegram.org/>`_.

 Telegram is a great platform for chatbots/agents.
-You can create a Telegram bot through the `Bot Father <https://core.telegram.org/bots/tutorial>`_ and then, link it to our BBF agent.
+You can create a Telegram bot through the `Bot Father <https://core.telegram.org/bots/tutorial>`_ and then, link it to our BAF agent.
 This way, you can define your agent architecture and logics, and then use your Telegram bot as the communication channel.

 Our Telegram Platform uses the `python-telegram-bot <https://github.com/python-telegram-bot/python-telegram-bot>`_